mbrukman/cloud-launcher/apps/cloudera/cdh5/manager/packer/README.md

    This is configured in [`../scripts/common/cloudera-user.sh`](../scripts/common/cloudera-user.sh).

-1. To delete the VMs once you are done using them, replace the `vm-deploy` make target above with `delete`:
+1. To delete the VMs once you are done using them, replace the `vm-create` make target above with `delete`:

    ```bash